 Barry Wolf is Weil’s Executive Partner and is Chair of the Firm’s Management Committee.

-Mr. Wolf has extensive experience representing institutional investors in investing in private equity funds, providing both commercial advice as well as tax advice.
-In 2018, the Financial Times’ North America Innovative Lawyers report named Mr. Wolf as one of ten legal innovators.
+In 2021, Barry was named to the Law Power 100, City & State’s list of the most influential attorneys in New York.
+In 2019, Barry was recognized as a Distinguished Leader by the New York Law Journal’s Professional Excellence Awards.
+In 2018, the Financial Times’ North America Innovative Lawyers report named Barry as one of ten legal innovators.
 He also has been recognized as a leading private equity lawyer by Practical Law Company in Global Counsel and is recognized as an “Eminent Practitioner” for Fund Formation by Chambers Global and Chambers USA, where “[he] is regarded as an ‘absolute star, with searing intelligence.’
 A frequent adviser to private equity firms and their sponsors, he tends to get involved at the early stages of structuring and has the additional benefit of a background in tax law.
 He combines his management role with an active workload.”

 Barry has been named a “Best Lawyer” for Private Funds in New York by Best Lawyers in America and recognized as a “Highly Regarded” lawyer for Investment Funds in the U.S. by IFLR1000.
 In addition, Barry was included among Private Equity Manager magazine’s “Legal Power 30” list of the 30 most influential private equity lawyers in the industry.
 Barry has also been named one of America’s “Top 25 Pre-Eminent Private Equity Lawyers” by The Best of the Best USA.